perez247/ecov2/config/readMe.md

           This will contain the database file.
 This should only be used for staging.
 In the cause of this project Sqlite will be used for staging.
 A database will be used when required.
      ### config (/home/{user}/app/config)
           This folder contains the necessary files for making sure the application runs according to my plan.
 This contains the following:

                * redeploy.sh: this is used for Continous Integration. (i.e. it executes when an maerge has been made in the repo).
 Copy the content of the config/redeploy.sh in to here.
 Give neccarry permission to user and application.
                     `` sudo chmod +x /home/agent/app/config/redeploy.sh ``
                     `` sudo chmod 755 /home/agent/app/config/redeploy.sh ``
                     `` sudo visudo  `` and
                     `` www-data ALL=NOPASSWD: /home/agent/app/config/redeploy.sh ``
+               Please endevour to check this file properly for the git address, the images being pulled etc. thanks

                * env.json: This contains all your environment variables.
 I had difficulties accessing the values from the O.S.
 Pust all your environment variable here please.

                * __webhook.php: Used for web hooks sent from the desired repo.
 It validates the request and exexutes the redeploy.sh file.
 This file will be moved to a different folder later down the tutorial.

                * domain.conf: This is the server block for your domain name and it will be used when installing Nginx

 ## Install Nginx